 - Poor hygiene of it can lead to infections.

-As you know, better than anyone else, your baby needs your full and complete attention.
-That is why it is extremely important that you consider the following before giving a pacifier to your little one:
+As you know, your baby needs your full and complete attention.
+That is why it is extremely important to consider the following before giving a pacifier to your little one:

 - The recommended age range for pacifier use is from 6 months to 1 year.

-- Never force your baby to use the pacifier, if it falls out of his or her mouth during sleep or in any other situation.
-Do not use honey, chocolate, sugar or any other means to persuade him to use it.
+- Never force your baby to use the pacifier, if it falls out of his mouth during sleep or in any other situation.
+Do not use honey, chocolate, sugar, or any other means to persuade him to use it.

-- Frequently wash your baby’s pacifier, which will keep him or her from getting sick.
+- Frequently wash your baby’s pacifier, which will prevent your kid from getting sick.

-- If your baby is feeling nervous or anxious, look for and try different methods to calm him or her, do not use the pacifier as your first choice.
+- If your baby is feeling nervous or anxious, look for and try different methods to calm him.
+Do not use the pacifier as your first choice.